FirebaseExtended/experimental-extensions/README.md

 ### [Image text extraction](/storage-extract-image-text#image-text-extraction)

-Extracts text from images uploaded to storage and writes extracted text to Firestore.
+Extracts text from images uploaded to a Cloud Storage bucket and writes extracted text to Firestore.

 ## Status